-The development objective of the Sava-Drina River Corridor Integrated Development Program is to strengthen capacities for integrated river basin management and development through improved transport connectivity, flood protection, and landscape management in selected catchment areas of the Sava and Drina river corridors.
-The Project consists of three components, will be implemented over a period of 10 years, organized in two phases.
-This Project will include a total of approximately 40 sub-projects with high relevance to the program objectives.
+The development objective of the Sava and Drina Rivers Corridors Integrated Development Program is to improve flood protection and enable transboundary water cooperation in the Sava and Drina Rivers Corridors.
+The Project consists of four components, will be implemented over a period of 10 years, organized in two phases.
 The sub-projects in Montenegro will be managed by a PIU within the Ministry of Agriculture and Rural Development.